Environmental Toxicology

 The insects haven’t been found in great numbers in the Golden State but researchers at the University of California, Davis, are on the forefront of finding ways to control the tiny eggs of spotted lanternflies in hopes of protecting key international trade relationships and crops.

-Environmental toxicologist Christina Pasparakis, who is an assistant professor based at Bodega Marine Laboratory, is the winner of the 2024 UC Davis Award for Innovation and Creative Vision.
+Environmental toxicologist Christina Pasparakis, who is an assistant professor based at Bodega Marine Laboratory, is the winner of the 2024 UC Early Career Faculty Award for Creativity and Innovation.

-The prize is funded by Susie and alum Riley Bechtel and supports outstanding non-tenured early career faculty.
+The prize supports outstanding non-tenured early career faculty.
 It comes with a $40,000 research award that Pasparakis plans to use to launch a long-term community-based microplastic monitoring program in the Bodega Marine Reserve.

 CA&ES Congratulates Three Staff Members for Their Outstanding Contributions